Casework in the Media

 CURRENT STATUS OF THIS CASE:

-As at September 2025; Lucy remains in prison, pending a review by the CCRC
+As of May 2026; Lucy remains in prison, pending a review by the CCRC

 The Betting Shop Murder,